PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 We calculated BUSCO completeness with [`busco.sh`](Raw%20Assembly/busco.sh)

 ### Blobtools
-Before visualizing the data with BlobToolkit, we generated the required BlobDir using `blobtools.sh` create.
+Before visualizing the data with BlobToolkit, we generated the required BlobDir using `blobtools.sh`.
 This step integrates the raw assembly, coverage data, taxonomic hits, and completeness metrics into a structured dataset that can be analyzed interactively.
 Following, some brief instrutions will help users to visualize the `blobtools.sh` results.

 To visualise blobtools interactive pages enter the following command in your terminal: